Borja-Perez-Diaz/me/content/teaching/aac/parti/1_what_is_astrophysics/index.md

 Of course, once these cateogires have been defined, the reader might disagree with the definitions, the number of categories, or even the use of categories.
 Indeed, nowadays these categories are completely intertwined.
 Astronomy comes first as it is the oldest one, but then cosmology is the big jump that came in the mid 1900s.
 But it is imposible to not apply physics to understand everything that is being observed in the sky.
 Thus, we can certainly use "astrophysics" in its wide and general definition.

-A very important aspect in this field of science is that it is extremely hard (although not impossible [reference to dust lab at the IAA]) to perform experiments, as most of the physical conditions are (nowadays) unacheivable on Earth laboratories.
+A very important aspect in this field of science is that it is extremely hard (although not impossible [Cosmic Dust Laboratory](https://scattering.iaa.es/en/contact)) to perform experiments, as most of the physical conditions are (nowadays) unacheivable on Earth laboratories.
 Hence, astrophysics is focused on observations and data analysis.
-Observations mainly come from photons, but in the recent years there has been clear advances towards multi-messenger astronomy by neutrinos ([reference here]) and gravitational waves ([reference here]).
+Observations mainly come from photons, but in the recent years there has been clear advances towards multi-messenger astronomy by neutrinos (e.g. Aartsen et al. [2013](https://ui.adsabs.harvard.edu/abs/2013Sci...342E...1I/abstract), [2014](https://ui.adsabs.harvard.edu/abs/2014PhRvL.113j1101A/abstract), [2017](https://ui.adsabs.harvard.edu/abs/2017JInst..12P3012A/abstract)) and gravitational waves (e.g. Abbott et al. [2017](https://ui.adsabs.harvard.edu/abs/2017PhRvL.119p1101A/abstract), [2019](https://ui.adsabs.harvard.edu/abs/2019PhRvX...9c1040A/abstract)).

 Nonetheless, astrophysics also offers a unique framework to test most of the different branches from physics: mechanics, electromagnetism, magneto-hydrodynamics, thermodynamics, statistical physics, special and general relativity, atomic and molecular physics, ...
 Hence, it is necessary to understand the different temperature-, length- and timescales that are involved, and at which extent the different quantum and/or relativistic effects take place.
 In return, we have en excellent benchmark to test recent theories such as: